Redshift

 SSH Bastion

 You can also use a SSH Bastion if enabling public access is not an option.
-Setting up a Bastion host is out of the scope of this guide but you can refer to SSH Tunneling guide for more information.
+Setting up a Bastion host is out of the scope of this guide but you can refer to SSH Tunnelingarrow-up-right guide for more information.

 Once you have setup a Bastion host, modify your Redshift security group inbound rule (refer to Ref 1.5) to allow source connection from your Bastion host's private IP address instead.